grpc/proposal/L56-objc-bazel-support.md

 ## Migrating Tests and Examples to Bazel

 With Bazel basically up and running, some of the unit tests of Objective-C library are being migrated to Bazel for shorter test durations.
-The migration is already completed to the greated extent as for the current stage.
+The migration is already completed to the greatest extent as for the current stage.
 Updated runner scripts are available in `src/objective-c/tests`.

 Different from the tests in `UnitTests`, other existing tests utilizes the property of an abstract base class and inheritance.
 To elaborate on that, we had defined a base class for `InteropTests` and `MacTests`, and other test classes that inherit the base class while implementing different setups, thereby invoking the same set of test methods under various circumstances.
 The base classes are not meant to be executed.
 With Xcode, previously, we just needed to disable the tests in the base class.
 With Bazel, however, there is currently no such feature.

-In order to prevent the test cases from the base class being executed, the `defaultTestSuite` property is overriden.
+In order to prevent the test cases from the base class being executed, the `defaultTestSuite` property is overridden.
 The property returns an empty test suite if it sees the test instance is exactly the base class; otherwise, it returns the default test suite, which is all the tests being inherited.
 For example:

 In `InteropTests.h`:
 ```